Benjamin1021523/safe-rm/README.md

 If you want more protection than what safe-rm can offer, here are a few suggestions.

-You could of couse request confirmation everytime you delete a file by putting this in your /etc/bash.bashrc:
+You could of course request confirmation every time you delete a file by putting this in your /etc/bash.bashrc:

     alias rm='rm -i'

-But this won't protect you from getting used to always saying yes, or from accidently using 'rm -rf'.
+But this won't protect you from getting used to always saying yes, or from accidentally using 'rm -rf'.

 Or you could make use of the Linux filesystem "immutable" attribute by marking (as root)